Department of Finance

 RFD 4911.
 Independent Study.
 (0-0) 1 Credit Hour.

-Prerequisites: A 3.0 Carlos Alvarez College of Business grade point average (see academic advisor for required forms).
+Prerequisite: A 3.0 Carlos Alvarez College of Business grade point average (see academic advisor for required forms).
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 May be repeated for credit, but not more than 6 semester credit hours of independent study, regardless of discipline, will apply to a bachelor’s degree.
-Differential Tuition: $42.
+This course has Differential Tuition.

 RFD 4912.
 Independent Study.
 (0-0) 2 Credit Hours.